Uberi/University-Notes/PHIL145/PHIL145.md

     1. The US was successful at building democracies in Germany and Japan.
     2. Afghanistan has fewer people than Germany and Japan.
     ----------------------------------------------------------------------
-    3. So, US efforts toward democracy in Afghanistan will be successful.
+    3. US efforts toward democracy in Afghanistan will be successful.

 Now we can diagram it: